John Brebbia

-John Fulboam Brebbia (born May 30, 1990) is an American professional baseball pitcher for the San Francisco Giants of Major League Baseball (MLB).
-He played college baseball for Elon University.
+John Fulboam Brebbia (born May 30, 1990) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals, San Francisco Giants, Chicago White Sox, Atlanta Braves, and Detroit Tigers.

+Brebbia played college baseball for Elon University.
 The New York Yankees selected Brebbia in the 30th round of the 2011 MLB draft.
-He made his MLB debut for the St. Louis Cardinals in 2017, and pitched for them through 2019.
+He made his MLB debut for the Cardinals in 2017, and pitched for them through 2019.
 He had Tommy John surgery in 2020.
+He played for the Giants from 2021 to 2023.

 Early life and amateur career

-Brebbia grew up in Sharon, Massachusetts, and attended Sharon High School through his junior year.
-He transferred to Wellington High School in Wellington, Florida, for his senior year to improve his chances of earning a college baseball scholarship.
-As a senior at Wellington, he had a 10–1 win–loss record with a 0.83 earned run average (ERA), and recorded an 18-strikeout game.
+Brebbia grew up in Sharon, Massachusetts and attended Sharon High School through his junior year.
+He transferred to Wellington High School in Wellington, Florida for his senior year to improve his chances of earning a college baseball scholarship.
+As a senior at Wellington, he had a 10–1 win–loss record, a 0.83 earned run average (ERA), and recorded an 18-strikeout game.

-After graduating from Wellington, Brebbia attended Elon University in Elon, North Carolina, where he was a pitcher for the Elon Phoenix baseball team.
+After high school, Brebbia attended Elon University where he was a pitcher for the Elon Phoenix.
 During his freshman year, Brebbia helped the Phoenix secure an at-large bid to the 2009 NCAA Division I baseball tournament.
+In 2009, he played summer league baseball for the Mankato MoonDogs of the Northwoods League.
 In 2011, his junior year, he went 7–1 with a 1.76 ERA in 27 relief appearances.
-He was named 2011 First Team All-Southern Conference.
+He was named First Team All-Southern Conference.
 In 2010 and 2011, he played collegiate summer baseball for the Orleans Firebirds of the Cape Cod Baseball League.

 Professional career

-Early professional career
+New York Yankees

-The New York Yankees selected Brebbia in the 30th round of the 2011 Major League Baseball draft, with the 929th pick.
-He signed and made his professional debut that same season with the Staten Island Yankees of the Class A-Short Season New York-Penn League, where he was 0–1 with a 0.00 ERA in eight innings.
-He spent the 2012 season with the Charleston RiverDogs of the Class A South Atlantic League, and pitched to a 3–1 record with two saves and a 2.96 ERA in 21 2/3 innings over 29 relief appearances.
-He spent 2013 with Charleston and the Tampa Yankees of the Class A-Advanced Florida State League; he was a combined 0–5 with one save and a 4.06 ERA in 68 2/3 innings pitched in relief.
+The New York Yankees selected Brebbia in the 30th round of the 2011 Major League Baseball draft.
+He signed and made his professional debut that same season with the Staten Island Yankees of the Low–A New York-Penn League, where he was 0–1 with a 0.00 ERA in eight innings.
+He spent the 2012 season with the Charleston RiverDogs of the Single–A South Atlantic League and pitched to a 3–1 record with two saves and a 2.96 ERA in 21 2/3 innings over 29 relief appearances.
+He spent 2013 with Charleston and the Tampa Yankees of the High–A Florida State League; he was a combined 0–5 with one save and a 4.06 ERA in 68 2/3 innings pitched in relief.
 He was released by the organization on December 13, 2013.

+Sioux Falls Canaries

+On January 7, 2014, Brebbia signed with the Sioux Falls Canaries of the American Association of Independent Professional Baseball.
+In 34 games with the Canaries, he pitched to a 3–2 record with one save and a 3.31 ERA, while striking out 10.5 batters/9 IP (5th-best in the league).
+Brebbia later said he rediscovered his love for the sport while pitching in the independent leagues.
+He also began growing his beard in 2014.